bots-business/ReferAndEarnBot/README.md

      - Withdraw notification settings.
      - Payout announcement channels.
      - Other settings as needed.
-   - Refer to [this table](insert-link) for a complete list of modifications available in the admin panel.
+   - Refer to Flexibility for a complete list of modifications available in the admin panel.

 > **Note**: Only the **first admin** listed in the admin panel will receive support messages from users.